Subtransmission Grid Control via Online Feedback Optimization: Controller Design for the Blocaux Area

 \subsection{Sensitivities}

 The \ac{OFO} controller needs the sensitivity $\nabla_u h(u,d)$ to drive the system to the optimum.
 Namely, these are the sensitivities of the outputs $v$ and $\ell$ with respect to the inputs $q$, $p$, and $tap$.
-We calculate the sensitivity once initially for a grid state with high power generation and approximate the true time-varying sensitivity with this fixed sensitivity.
-Note, that the constraints will still be satisfied even with an approximate sensitivity.
+The sensitivity is calculated once initially for a grid state with high power generation and the true time-varying sensitivity is approximated with this fixed sensitivity.
+The effect of this choice is assessed in detail in Section~\ref{sec:effectOfApproximations}, where it is compared with the case in which exact sensitivities are computed at every grid condition.